zeekay/workpool/README.md

 - If it fails, it will wait _around_ `initialBackoffMs` and then try again.
 - Each subsequent retry waits `initialBackoffMs * base^<retryNumber - 1>`.
 - The standard base is 2.
-- The actual wait time uses "jitter" to avoid all retries happening at once, if they all failed at the same time.
+- The actual wait time uses "jitter" to avoid all retries happening at once if they all fail at the same time.

 You can override the retry behavior per-call with the `retry` option.